-Proof: In analogy of the proof of Proposition 2, this statement may be reduced to Proposition 3, by performing an inversion about any circle centered at M. This operation takes our family, representing a class of horoparallel lines, into the family of all vertical half-lines.
-Since inversion preserves angles, the representations of horocycles go into the representations of the horocycles associated to the set of vertical half-lines.
+Proof: In analogy of the proof of Proposition 2, this statement may be reduced to Proposition 3, by performing an inversion about any circle centered at M, followed by a reflection about the real line.
+This operation takes our family, representing a class of horoparallel lines, into the family of all vertical half-lines.
+Since inversion and reflection preserve angles, the representations of horocycles go into the representations of the horocycles associated to the set of vertical half-lines.
 By Proposition 3, this corresponding family of horocycles is represented by all horizontal lines contained in the upper half plane.
 Under our operation, these horizontal lines correspond to all circles that contain M, and are entirely contained in the upper half-plane, containing no other ideal point.
 These are then exactly those circles contained in the upper half plane that touch the ideal line at M.